chris-armstrong/aws-smsdk/README.md

 and the protocol generators may only be able to work on some services (and their implementations may incomplete or buggy).

-At the moment, we can generate bindings for the AwsJson_1.0 protocol, which covers a significant number of SDKs but has not been thoroughly tested for completeness or compliance.
-(If you know of good compliance suites for AWS service implementations, please reach out!)

 ## Installation